Toby4321/Decision-Tree_-Drug-Prescription/README.md

 1. Set the working directory to the directory where your drug200 csv file is stored.
  This involves modifying this line in the code: "pd.read_csv(r"D:\Data\drug200.csv")"

-2. To get the decision tree to run properly, you have download the following packages within youy jupyter notebook:
+2. To get the decision tree to run properly, you have to download the following packages within youy jupyter notebook:
  (i) pydotplus
  (ii)graphviz